jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

 ![Modeled Results](/assets/images/post8_NV_modeled_by_month.png)

-These **modeled** curves match many of the features of the **actual** solar generation curves shown at the beginning, suggesting that my model of how utility solar panels work in Nevada is accurate.
+These **modeled** curves match the features of the **actual** solar generation curves shown up top, suggesting that my model of how utility solar panels work in Nevada is reasonably accurate.

 (1) the extra long hours of near-peak generation throughout many hours of the day in summer that comes from being able to track the sun while it is high in the sky appears in the June curve above.